varundevjani/blog/_posts/2017-05-29-Why-I-don't-read.md

 </blockquote>

 Now while this whole monologue probably got you teary eyed, all I could think was:

 _"Dear Hazel,
 Its true you're no mathematician.
 Otherwise, you would have known that the set of reals between 0 and 1 is as big as the set of reals between 0 and 2.
 Take any real between 0 and 2 and divide it by 2.
 You'd have a corresponding real between 0 and 1.
 That's a one-one mapping.
 Cantor himself proved both those infinities to be equal.
 And while some infinities are larger than others, you chose the wrong example."_

+Not meaning to sound like a snob but it is what it is.

-This article can't be complete without blaming the internet.
-Escpecially the fact that a lot of literature on the web is organised as lists, includes headings and summaries.
-This has reduces the concentration span.
+Lastly, this article can't be complete without blaming the internet.
+The fact that a lot of literature on the web is organised as lists, includes headings and has summaries, has reduced my attention span a lot.
 The presence of TL;DRs has also greatly reduced efforts gone into reading articles.

 So while I am probably missing out on an entire world due to this weakness of mine, I'm doind just fine without it.
+And yes, I abound in admiration for those who are avid readers, simply because I find it hard.

 TL;DR - It would be quite ironic to have a TL;DR in here, so go read the post :D